What Is a LAN Port?

 How does a LAN port work?

 For a LAN port to serve its intended purpose, it needs an Ethernet cable and two Ethernet-compatible devices.
-To establish a connection, plug the Ethernet cable into the LAN port on the device that’s connected to the internet, such as a modem, router, or modem-router combo, and connect the cable to the computer, game console, or other device at the opposite end.
+To establish a connection, plug the Ethernet cable into the LAN port on the device that’s connected to the internet, such as a modem, router, or modem-router combo, and connect the cable to the computer, game console, or other devices at the opposite end.

 Voila!
 You’ve just established an internet connection using a LAN port and Ethernet cable.